s-albert/online-help/README.md

 # Online Help
-"Online Help" is a Visual Studio Code extension that offers context sensitive help.
+"Online Help" is a Visual Studio Code extension that offers context sensitive online help.
+For special topis like rxjs it opens appropriate documentation pages.
+If no specific documentation is defined for the selected keyword in your editor, it searches on devdocs.io with the vscode language and the keyword.
+If the language is not defined for devdocs, it googles for the keyword and adds the language id of the open file to get better search results.

 ## Commands
 ### Open online help